Small business marketing

 Marketing ideas for small businesses

 As a business owner, you might not be a marketing master.
-If this is the case, you’re really not alone.
+If that's true for you, you’re really not alone.

 Many small business owners highlight marketing as one of the top pain points when identifying the challenges that starting a business brings.